leovct/polygon/tools/zkevm-config-diff/README.md

 # zkEVM/CDK Config Diff Tool

-A simple tool to compare our current zkEVM/CDK configurations with the default ones and list any missing fields.
+A simple tool to compare our current zkEVM/CDK configurations with the default ones and list any missing or unnecessary fields.

 ## Usage